Wilkes University, King's College and Misericordia University Reciprocal Tuition Policy

 - Dependent children using the tuition benefit must reapply and be approved by both institutions each semester the benefit will be applied.
 Employees and spouses using the tuition benefit must reapply and be approved by both institutions annually.

-- Eligible participants who intend to apply and attend the host institution must meet the admission requirements of such host institution and for the specified program of study by filing applications and related documents with the Director of Admissions of the host institution well in advance of the opening of the semester for which they are applying.
+- Eligible participants who intend to apply and attend the degree seeking institution must meet the admission requirements of such degree seeking institution and for the specified program of study by filing applications and related documents with the admissions department of the degree seeking institution well in advance of the opening of the semester for which they are applying.

-Grandfather Provision: Students currently enrolled and utilizing the tuition benefit at Misericordia University, King’s College or Wilkes University prior to the effective date of this agreement will be considered to be grandfathered and subject to the provisions of the respective agreements between the participating schools.Effective Date: 8/1/2012 Reviewed: 01/2019
+Grandfather Provision: Students currently enrolled and utilizing the tuition benefit at Misericordia University, King’s College or Wilkes University prior to April 12, 2017 will be considered to be grandfathered and subject to the provisions of the respective agreements between the participating schools.Effective Date: 8/1/2012 Revised 08/2019